FrankvdStam/SoulSplitter/README.md

 # libraries

+Special thanks to B3, for writing the initial MIGT code injection for Elden Ring.

 Uses the excellent material design library by James Willock: https://materialdesigninxaml.net/

 Contains code from Nordergaren's DS2(S)-meta tool (although disabled for now), which can be found here: https://github.com/Nordgaren/DS2S-META